 What are some space terms?

 The following list of words* are terms used in reference to space and the Universe.
-As an amateur astronomer, you may come across these words in technical speak or writings on the subject or just in day to day use of astronomical terms.
+As an amateur astronomer, you may come across these words in manuals or in day to day use of astronomical terms in forums.

-Astronomy for beginners – Space terms: You’ll find these ‘words to do with space’ listed in alphabetical order and their meanings provided alongside.
+Astronomy for beginners – Space terms: I’ve listed the meanings alongside these ‘words to do with space’, which are in alphabetical order.

 A minor planet that orbits around the Sun and which is no more than 600 miles (1000 km) in diameter (some are much smaller).
 Composed of metals and rocky material, they differ to comets, which involve ice and dust.